 The COVID-19 pandemic is changing the way patients want to receive care from their healthcare providers.
 In a recent survey of 2,000 adults across the United States, nearly three-quarters said they would use telemedicine to undergo remote screening for COVID-19, and two-thirds said the outbreak increased their willingness to try the technology.
-Thirty-eight percent said they liked the idea of getting a diagnosis without risking exposure in a waiting room; 36 percent liked keeping an appointment without traveling to a clinic or office.
+Thirty-eight percent said they liked the idea of getting a diagnosis without risking exposure in a waiting room.
+Thirty-six percent also liked keeping an appointment without traveling to a clinic or office.

-In response to the growing call for social distancing, even within healthcare, many doctors are offering telemedicine to interact with patients.
+In response to the growing call for social distancing, many doctors are offering telemedicine to interact with patients.
 Telemedicine, also known as telehealth, uses an interactive 2-way telecommunication system to connect patients with their healthcare providers.
 A growing number of private insurance companies now cover telemedicine services, particularly in the wake of the coronavirus pandemic.
 Many cover medically necessary telemedicine services with no member cost sharing payments.

 There are a number of benefits to using telecommunication to connect doctors and patients.
 Telemedicine can help reduce the demand on doctor’s offices and hospitals, for example, and it is more convenient for patients to check in on a computer or other remote device than to see a doctor face-to-face.
-The technology can also help keep sick or at-risk patients at home and at a safe distance from others, which became especially helpful during the COVID-19 outbreak.
+The technology can also help keep sick or at-risk patients at home and at a safe distance from others.
+This became especially helpful during the COVID-19 outbreak.